syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 ## Highlight

 [`SfEffects.Highlight`] is a smooth transition on the background color of the [`SfEffectsView`].
-It will generally appear before the ripple effect when given in combination with [`SfEffects.Ripple`] effect.
+It generally appears before the ripple effect when it is given in combination with [`SfEffects.Ripple`] effect.

 {% tabs %}